 Cimplifi First To Market With All-In Unlimited Relativity Air For Review And Air For Privilege Pricing, Ushering In A New Era Of AI-Driven Ediscovery

-The Cimplifi Fixed-Fee Model Eliminates Cost Uncertainty, Unlocking Full-Scale AI Adoption in Legal Discovery and Investigations

-NEW YORK – October 9, 2025 - Cimplifi, an integrated eDiscovery services and contract analytics provider, is pleased to announce a groundbreaking pricing model for Relativity's aiR for Review and aiR for Privilege: all-in unlimited pricing per gigabyte (GB) for both transactional and subscription clients.
+NEW YORK, Oct.
+09, 2025 (GLOBE NEWSWIRE) -- Cimplifi, an integrated eDiscovery services and contract analytics provider, is pleased to announce a groundbreaking pricing model for Relativity's aiR for Review and aiR for Privilege: all-in unlimited pricing per gigabyte (GB) for both transactional and subscription clients.

 This industry-first offering removes a longstanding barrier to AI adoption in legal discovery and investigations-uncertainty of document-based pricing.
 With a predictable fixed-fee model, Cimplifi empowers clients to fully harness the potential of generative AI across their data sets without the concern of runaway costs.